 Descriptions of the awards offered are provided on this website.
 Please familiarize yourself with the terms of the award before applying.

 If you represent an institution which would want to advertise our awards, please contact us and indicate which advertisements you would like to receive.
 Further information on CIUS grants, fellowships, and scholarships can be obtained by contacting us at email@example.com.

 The Ivan Franko School of Ukrainian Studies (IFSUS) Ukraine Travel Award ($2,000) is granted to students who have completed at least one year of study at the post-secondary level and who have also completed Ukrainian 30 or equivalent.
 Applicants are required to enroll in a Ukrainian studies course/program to be offered in Ukraine by an accredited post-secondary institution, or to take courses for one semester or more at a post-secondary institution in Ukraine.
 Selection is based on overall academic achievement, performance in Ukrainian courses, and a one-page essay on the benefit of the course/program to be taken in Ukraine.
 Involvement in the Ukrainian community is an asset.
 IFSUS graduates and Alberta residents are given preference.
 A minimum of two awards are offered annually.

 The IFSUS is Edmonton’s oldest Ukrainian language school.
 It was established in 1956 and celebrated its 50th anniversary in 2006.
 Its program provides Saturday morning classes for high school students seeking additional exposure to Ukrainian history, literature, geography, culture, and language.
-The school is accredited by Alberta Education and grants high school credits in Ukrainian 10, 20, and 30.Deadline: 1 March 2018
+The school is accredited by Alberta Education and grants high school credits in Ukrainian 10, 20, and 30.Deadline: 1 May 2018